Saltbush Blue (Theclinesthes serpentata)

 Habitat: Various habitats, including coastal mudflats, coastal dunes and heathland, open shrubland, woodland.

 The Saltbush Blue is one of Australia’s smallest butterflies.
-It can be easily identified by the characteristic pattern of white markings and patches on the underside of the wings.
+It can be identified by the characteristic pattern of white markings and patches on the underside of the wings.
 There are several similar species within the genus Theclinesthes, in particular the Samphire Blue (Theclinesthes sulpitius), which can be found mainly along the east coast of Australia and which lacks the more extended white suffusion on the undersite of the hind wings.